sophgo/sophon-stream/samples/yolov5_fastpose_posec3d/README_EN.md

 After the script execution, `data` directory will be generated in the current directory, containing two subdirectories: `models` and `videos`

+**Note: fastpose and posec3d BModel models are only supported on the BM1684X platform for now.**

 The downloaded models include:

 ```bash